Techtonica/curriculum/react-js/react.md

 1. Make sure everyone had an opportunity to complete the practice exercises.
 2. Give ample opportunity for follow-up conversations.
 3. Lead into "Why React?" by asking follow-up questions and checking for understanding of key concepts from the "Wrap Up" section.

-### Wrap Up

-1. It simplifies creating UIs, especially when compared to other libraries, such as jQuery.
-2. It is easier to read, and as a result is also easier to maintain.
-3. It encourages creating reusable components that you use everywhere, rather than recreating things everywhere.
-4. While it is a bit of a departure from prior approaches, co-locating markup with JavaScript leads to more easily   understood code.
-5. It cuts down on the amount of code you have to write.
-In some instances, things that once took hundreds of lines of code can now be written with only a few dozen lines or less.

-### Supplemental Resources
-* Features unique to ES6: https://github.com/lukehoban/es6features